 And we all know (in the voice of Homer Simpson) “Mmmmmm cohesion.”

-One of the things that this should start us thinking about is why we've got canter() and gallop() in the Horse class at all?
-What if we did something a bit more egalitarian, something a bit more like this [6Take a look at the second appendix for a bit more discussion about this.
+class at all?
+What if we did something a bit more egalitarian, something a bit more like this⁶ [6Take a look at the second appendix for a bit more discussion about this.
 Again, I'm pulling a fast one, but don't worry about it for now.]:

 Many of you will spot that this now looks more like structured programming than object oriented programming.
 Actually that's fine.
 We're doing this because it makes the program easier to work with, easier to understand and easier to maintain.
 All laudable goals we should be putting more effort into.

 If Paul Graham were ever to read this page though, he would by now be laughing so hard he'd not be able to write a macro for a whole week.
-LISP has been doing exactly this since before Paul Graham was compiled [7Of course deep down it'd really be because he's jealous that he can't talk about “revealing the hidden self” when programming.
+LISP has been doing exactly this since before Paul Graham was compiled⁷ [7Of course deep down it'd really be because he's jealous that he can't talk about “revealing the hidden self” when programming.
 In LISP it was never hidden in the first place.].

 Well, I did say it was obvious.